About Dimensions Displays

 Life moves on

 Michael retired in 2011 and the company is now run by Robbie Ewing.
 He trained as woven textile designer, completing his MA at Central St Martins in 1992.
 The bright lights of London have kept him here since then.
-He is also an occasional photographer.
+He is also a photographer.
 You can see more of his work on his photography website and he runs a photo studio hire business from Dimensions workshop space.

 How we work

 Our design background ensures we have a keen eye for detail, and high standards when it comes to large format printing used on our exhibition display stands.
 Accustomed to tight deadlines, we can turn around most small projects in 5 – 7 working days from receipt of artwork.